TheRealMilesLee/TheRealMilesLee/README.md

 About Dr.Beck: <http://borax.truman.edu/>

-contact me: hl3265@truman.edu or grandtheftauto710@outlook.com
+contact me: trdli@ucdavis.edu or grandtheftauto710@outlook.com

 About the Truman State University: <https://www.truman.edu/>

 Following Documents: <https://github.com/TheRealMilesLee/Truman-CS180-Documents>

 ### Disclaimer
-We're human, and human does make mistakes.
+We're human, and humans does make mistakes.
 We're vulnerable, with your help, we can be stronger

 ### Experience